awwsmm/subway/keycloak/README.md

 when using a confidential client.

-⚠️⚠️⚠️ TODO ⚠️⚠️⚠️

-> Per current Best Current Practice for OAuth 2.0 Security (RFC 9700), this flow MUST NOT be used, preferring alternative methods such as Device Authorization Grant or Authorization code. [[ source ]](https://www.keycloak.org/securing-apps/oidc-layers#_resource_owner_password_credentials_flow)
+> TODO: this is not prod ready, because per "...Best Current Practice for OAuth 2.0 Security (RFC 9700), this flow MUST NOT be used, preferring alternative methods such as Device Authorization Grant or Authorization code." [[ source ]](https://www.keycloak.org/securing-apps/oidc-layers#_resource_owner_password_credentials_flow)

 In the frontend application, the [Authorization Code Flow](https://www.keycloak.org/securing-apps/oidc-layers#_authorization_code) should be used instead.